ssnetsim/sssweep/docs/README.md

  get_resources=get_resources
 ```

-### sweep variables and set commands
+### Sweep variables and set commands

-A key benefit to sssweep is the easiness to add multiple simulation variables.
+A key benefit to SSSweep is the easiness to add multiple simulation variables.
 In the next section of the [skeleton][] code, the simulation variables are created along with their associated function that defines the commands to set the variables in the JSON file.

 Simulation variables can be defined in a dictionary format or a list of strings.
 Note that when variables are defined in dictionary format the dictionary key is used in the filename.
 ``` python